Kamatera/docker-machine-driver-kamatera/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-> This library adds the support for creating [Docker machines](https://github.com/docker/machine) hosted on the [Kamatera Cloud](https://www.kamatera.com/).
+> This library adds the support for creating [Rancher machines](https://github.com/rancher/machine) hosted on the [Kamatera Cloud](https://www.kamatera.com/).

 You need to create a Kamatera access token under `API` > `Keys` in the [Kamatera console](https://console.kamatera.com/keys).

+## Deprecation of Docker Machine

+Original [Docker Machine](https://github.com/docker/machine) is deprecated, but the [Rancher Machine fork](https://github.com/rancher/machine) is still maintained.
+You can download the Rancher machine binary from [Rancher Machine releases](https://github.com/rancher/machine/releases).
+It is fully compatible with Docker Machine and can be used to replace it.

 ## Installation